ahp9/final_project_hof/README.md

 Ástríður Haraldsdóttir Passauer og Sylvía Hanna Tyrfingsdóttir

 ## Overview
-We decided to implement an old project from Graphical User Interface Programming 2022, but without the JavaFX.
-The project is an version of BlackJack, where you as a player are playing Black Jack against the dealer.
+This project implements an old project from Graphical User Interface Programming 2022, focusing on BlackJack, but without the JavaFX dependency.
+In this version of BlackJack, players engage in a classic game against the dealer.

-The project skeleton implementes *Observer* pattern and some sort of *Template Method* pattern.
+The project skeleton incorporates the Observer pattern for managing game state changes and features some aspects of the Template Method pattern for defining the structure of the game.

-This project is a Maven project, i.e. uses the standard Maven project sturcture.
+Additionally, this project is structured as a Maven project.
+This means it follows the standard Maven project structure, facilitating easy dependency management and project build automation.

 ## Installation